scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 One method is by __fuzzing__.

-Fuzzing is the process of automatically submitting semi-random input to an appliation and watching for subsequent problematic side-effects.
+Fuzzing is the process of automatically submitting semi-random input to an application and watching for subsequent problematic side-effects.

 __Tarantula__ is an automated tool to crawl and fuzz older rails applications (doesn't officially support rails 4).